REKT369/mrr-solana/SPEC.md

 # MRR: Message Routing Record (Solana)

 **Program:** `mrr_solana`

 **Network:** Solana Devnet

 **Program ID:** `61cVB9Sj5dWWGk5fUfPCCvwpRtpMds2QW4Q5G7UqaDYV`

 MRR (Message Routing Record) is a minimal on-chain primitive that lets any Solana wallet publish a **messaging routing profile**:

-> “If you want to send me encrypted messages, use this public key and this relay URL.”
+> “If you want to send me encrypted messages, use this public key and these relay URIs.”

-MRR is intentionally tiny and non-opinionated:
+MRR is intentionally small and non-opinionated:

 * One PDA per wallet
-* Small fixed-size fields
+* Fixed-size encryption key
+* A couple of relay URIs + optional handle
-* No messages stored on-chain
+* No messages or ciphertext stored on-chain
-* No inbox
-* No encryption rules
-* No off-chain dependencies

 It acts purely as a **directory entry** for wallets, relays, and apps.